 - SFNTC’s North Carolina manufacturing facility is also ISO 50001 certified.
 This is ISO’s Energy Management System framework, which improves energy efficiency and conservation, and drives reductions in greenhouse gas emissions.

-- American Snuff Company’s facilities in Winston-Salem, North Carolina, Clarksville and Memphis, Tennessee, facilities have in place environmental management systems based on the ISO 14001 format.
-These facilities are audited annually to an ISO standard.
+- ASC’s facilities in Winston-Salem, N.C., and Clarksville and Memphis, Tenn., have in place environmental management systems based on the ISO 14001 format.
+These are audited annually to an ISO standard.

 - R.J.
 Reynolds and SFNTC are certified by independent third-party auditors to the ISO 9001 Quality Standard.
 ISO 9001 delineates standard operating procedures and work instructions.
 These procedures include recordkeeping, which provides the structure and database for many environmental management procedures.